 The exploration of caves, also known as spelunking, is an adrenaline-pumping fun guided by qualified and experienced instructors.

-Scotland is still uncharted territory for me as it’s the only place on this list which I am yet to visit.
+Scotland is still uncharted territory for me, as it’s the only place on this list that I am yet to explore properly.

 Whilst the other places listed in this post may be fairy tale locations, Scotland itself is a fairy tale!